 Misbehavin’ veggies!
 Cauliflower all mixed up with a super easy and creamy cheese sauce!
 This recipe was lovingly borrowed from Ina Garten.
-She has easy flavorful recipes and she is by far my favorite TV ‘Chef’.
-She cooks the way I love to cook, which is simple and fresh.
+She cooks the way I love to cook, which is simple, fresh and tons of flavor!

 (If you need more or less servings, remember to use my handy dandy recipe serving feature!
 Simply hover over the amount of servings in the recipe card and adjust to the correct amount. )

 How to make Cauliflower Au Gratin – (Cheesy Cauliflower Casserole)

 - Start with about 3 pounds of fresh cauliflower.
 One big head or two small ones…about 8 cups.
 PRO TIP: You can even make this easier by using pre packaged uncooked cauliflower thats already been cleaned and cut!